icemesh/sidbase-dumper/README.md

 Given that there has been only a leaked sidbase.bin this program only works for said version (ps3 version).
 If there's ever gonna be another leak this program will be updated.

+UPDATE - 19/10/2022: confirmed to be working with the sidbase included in the Legacy of Thieves Collection